SAP/open-ux-odata/docs/mock-data-generator-provider.md

 remains stable.
 Supersession marks the old epoch stale, aborts its signal, and prevents a late result from publishing.

-Final `FEMockserver.dispose()` closes file watchers, aborts and drains active generation epochs under their configured generation deadlines, then awaits each service-scoped provider's `dispose()` once.
-A provider implementation must therefore keep its own disposal bounded and handle partially initialized state.
-Host cleanup is idempotent and safe after partial initialization.
+Final `FEMockserver.dispose()` is idempotent.
+It closes file watchers, aborts active initial or reload generation, drains each active call under its configured generation deadline, and boundedly disposes any remaining epoch provider.
+Provider cleanup failures are contained.
+No service, watcher, or router registration is added after disposal begins, including during partial asynchronous initialization.

 ## Failure behavior